-If you’re working in e-commerce, you’ve probably already dealt with search engine optimization (SEO).
-You’ve heard of conversion rate optimization (CRO) best practices, too.
+If you’re working in e-commerce, you’ve probably already dealt with search engine optimization.
+You’ve heard of conversion rate optimization best practices, too.
 But, did you know these two concepts play off of one another at a very deep level?

-If you look at SEO and CRO optimization as complementary practices, you can find the perfect balance.
+If you look at SEO and CRO services as complementary practices, you can find the perfect balance.
 We need to start by making sure we understand fully what SEO and CRO mean.

 What is SEO?

-Search Engine Optimization means tuning your online content to the demands of search engine algorithms.
-To get the best ranking, your content needs to meet certain goals.
+Search Engine Optimization means tuning your online content to the demands of search engines.
+To get the best search engine rankings, your content needs to meet certain goals.
 An algorithm like Google uses will look at both your site as a whole and your individual content.

 These are some of the most common factors that determine how your pages rank for SEO: